erdnaxe/aube/README.md

   * Add automatic documentation with Django AdminDocs ;
   * New login form ;
   * Drop custom password reset mechanics in favor of Django Contrib Auth.
 Now users can also ask a mail to recall their username ;
+  * Filter interfaces with port opening profile rather than listing all machine per profile ;
   * More coming soon…

 ## How to migrate from Re2o to Aube